Skip to Content

 Staying Safe

 Bigger side-by-sides might offer rollbars or even seatbelts, but even this is no real protection when going too fast.
-Even a 250 engine can quickly reach speeds of up to 65mph, so it is pretty important you can trust your teenager to take it slowly at first until they build up their skills.
+Even a 250 engine can quickly reach speeds of up to 65mph, so you must trust your teenager to take it slowly at first until they build up their skills.
 If you can’t count on them to do this, you might be better off looking for a smaller engine or an electric quad suitable for kids.
 They won’t love you for it, but at least they’ll be around for you to love.

 Wearing the right safety gear can also mean the difference between biting the dust and walking away or getting to the ER in the back of an ambulance.
 Most teenagers are quite happy to wear an expensive trail kit as it looks good and goes with the image.
 Use this to your advantage and make sure they wear their padding and strong boots every time they ride.